sathvik-spartan/sathvik-spartan/README.md

 - ❤️‍🔥 SOME OF THE REPOSITORIES I'VE CREATED AND "FORKED" ARE STUDY RESOURCES.
 THUS, ACTING AS A HELPING HAND TOWARDS THE COMMUNITY 😊.

   ## 🎮 Hobbies & Interests
-- When I'm not coding, I'm probably vibing to music.
+- When I'm not coding, I'm probably be reading FreeCodeCamp blogs.
-- I love hiking and capturing landscapes with my camera.
+- I love hiking , capturing landscapes with my camera and chasing horizons on long rides.

 ## Wisdom